DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ## Install an ODM Helm release and expose it with the service type LoadBalancer (10 min)

 > [!NOTE]
-> An alternative guide [NGINX Ingress Controller deployment guide](README-NGINX.md) is available to use the NGINX Ingress Controller instead of the default AKS Load Balancer.
+> There are three different options to expose the ODM services.
+The current tutorial uses the default AKS Load Balancer.
 >
-> But the **NGINX Ingress Controller is now DEPRECATED** due to [Ingress NGINX Retirement](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/) and the [NGINX Ingress Controller deployment guide](README-NGINX.md) will be removed in the coming months
+> Please refer to the [beginning of this tutorial](#deploying-ibm-operational-decision-manager-on-azure-aks) to read about the other options.

-### Allocate public IP addresses
+### 1. Allocate public IP addresses

 ```shell
 az aks update --name <cluster> --resource-group <resourcegroup> --load-balancer-managed-outbound-ip-count 4
 ```

-### Install the ODM release
+### 2. Install the ODM release

 You can now install the product.
 - Get the [aks-values.yaml](./aks-values.yaml) file and replace the following keys: